eisascience/ShinySDA/README.md

 In this version we use Seurat data structure to store the results and customize their functions for various needs herein.

+## Usage

+This app expects the following hierarchy in the dir path it is looking:

+MyExperiment > sda_results > MySDAOuts

+The MySdaOuts is the path that has the it#### folders.
+Also tSNE and other shinySDA analysis are saved here.

+sda_results is a folder upstream which stores or or several replicates of the same SDA run with a common Meta data.

+MyExperiment is a folder upstream of sda_results.
+It should have a dataframe (with the right rownames) saverd as _MetaDF.rds in this folder.
+Also the SDA input files (the matrix file and _dimnames.rds) need to be here.